Traditional Cultural Clothing of 7 Indian States

 Frequently Asked Questions (FAQs) ❓

-Q1.
 What is the most popular traditional attire of India?

-Q2.
 What do South Indian men traditionally wear?

-Q4.
-Do people wear traditional dresses still?
+Do people still wear traditional Indian clothing today?

 Conclusion